Fields of expertise

 In 1986, he joined the Eastman Kodak Corporate Research Laboratories at Rochester (NY, USA) as a postdoctoral fellow and was later associated with the NSF Center for Photoinduced Electron Transfer at the University of Rochester.
 Returning to Switzerland, he was appointed as a lecturer of physical chemistry at EPFL in 1992 and was awarded the habilitation and the venia legendi in 1998.
 He is titular professor since 2005.

 His research activity focuses on the study of the dynamics of photoinduced electron transfer and charge carrier separation at donor-acceptor heterojunctions and in nanostructured semiconductors.
-He is the author and co-author of ca 200 scientific papers (H-index 75).
+He is the author and co-author of more than 200 scientific papers (H-index 78).
 He currently teaches general physical chemistry to freshmen students in chemistry.
 He gives two classes on general- and redox photochemistry in the MSc program in chemistry and chemical engineering and the doctoral programs in energy and photonics.

 Teaching & PhD